 Parks East is responsible for the operation of five fully functional campgrounds and six day use parks ranging from Red Point, located east of Souris, to Wood Islands Provincial Park.

 Panmure Island, Brudenell, Red Point, Northumberland and Kings Castle offer daily programming.
-Some of the more popular events include Seniors Day, Kids Day, Family Fun Day and the Highland Games at Lord Selkirk.
+Some of the more popular events include Seniors Day, Kids Day, and Family Fun Day.

 Panmure Island, Basin Head, Northumberland and Red Point have lifeguards on duty for camper and visitor safety.
 Brudenell also offers lifeguards on duty at an outdoor pool and also maintains a fully functional marina.